smart-host/slack-merge-queue/README.md

         run: echo "status => ${{ steps.add_to_q.outputs.status }}"
 ```

-Additionally, you can set slack users to be notified within slack by using a `notify:` tag in the comment.
+Additionally, you can set slack users to be notified by using a `notify:` tag in the comment on a new line.
 This is a comma seperated list of user references.
 The user reference can be the users:

 - slack user id
 - slack user's full name
 - slack display name
 - slack username
-- email username portion **john.doe**@smq.com
+- email username portion (eg. **john.doe**@smq.com)

 Please note that these references are case sensitive